 War!
 The Klingons and the Federation are poised on the brink, and then war is declared.
 Kirk and Spock visit the planet Organia.
 Organia, inhabited by simple pastoral folk, lies on a tactical corridor likely to be important in the coming conflict.
 Whichever side controls the planet has a significant advantage.
 But the Organians are a perplexing people, apparently unconcerned by the threat of the Klingon occupation or even the deaths of others in their community.
 Finally, Kirk and the Klingon commander Kor learn why, and the reason will change Federation/Klingon relations for decades to come.
-Written by

 Did You Know?

 The Klingon Kor eventually becomes a Dahar master, klingons who are the best of warriors and achieved legendary status.
 Other examples of Dahar masters are Kang and Koloth.
 See more

 When the Klingon officer informs Kor about Kirk and Spock's escape, we can see the boom microphone appear on the top right corner of the picture.
 See more

 Captain, our information on these people and their culture was not correct.
 This is not a primitive society making progress toward mechanization.
 They are totally stagnant.
 There is no evidence of any progress as far back as my tricorder can register.